nash-io/api-client-typescript/README.md

 ## Getting started

-To install, download a release bundle or install it from NPM:
+For the MPC version, we use this package: https://www.npmjs.com/package/@neon-exchange/api-client-typescript-mpc

-    yarn add @neon-exchange/api-client-typescript
+Install it from NPM:

-For the MPC version, use this package: https://www.npmjs.com/package/@neon-exchange/api-client-typescript-mpc
+    yarn add @neon-exchange/api-client-typescript-mpc

 ## Usage